-- Revealing Arithmetic – Designed to be used by the parent while teaching grades preK-grade 6.
-Goes alongside any curriculum–it is not a stand-alone program.
+Designed to be used by the parent/teacher while teaching grades preK-grade 6.
+Unlike the other materials listed here, this program is not a standalone curriculum; it is designed to go alongside any curriculum, guiding the parent/teacher in teaching arithmetic concepts.
 It can also be used by older students needing a review of the basics.
-A Christian college also uses it to help train elementary teachers on how to teach from a biblical worldview.
-Unlike the other materials listed here that are all full curriculums, this program is written to the parent/teacher and is a guide for them on teaching arithmetic concepts.
+A Christian college also uses it to help train elementary teachers on how to teach math from a biblical worldview.

 Principles of Mathematics: Book 1 and Principles of Mathematics: Book 2

 Designed to take 2 years (grades 7 and 8), although there is a schedule for completing in 3 years at a slower pace for students who start earlier as well as one for completing in 1 year at an accelerated pace for older students.
 Together, the books are a pre-algebra program.
 Book 1 focuses on firming up arithmetic, building problem-solving skills, and geometry preparation, while Book 2 focuses on pre-algebra.
 Take the placement tests to determine if a student is ready to begin Book 1.